EnexaProject/enexa-tensor-reasoning/README.md

 ### Optimization

-`generalized_als.py`: Performing the Alternating Least Squares.
+`generalized_als.py` Performs the Alternating Least Squares to solve tensor regression problems.

 ### Learning

-`expression_learning.py` Class `ExpressionLearner` is a wrapper of the representation and optimization module to learn logical formulas.
+`expression_learning.py` Optimizes formulas using Coordinate Calculus and the Alternating Least Squares.

+`mln_learning.py` Learns Markov Logic Networks based on data.

 ### Models

-`create_mln.py` Creates a Markov Logic Network base
+`markov_logic_network.py` Creates a Markov Logic Network using Basis Calculus based on `pgmpy.models.MarkovNetwork`.

+### Representation

+On KG represented in turtle files:

+`ttl_to_csv.py` Transform turtle file into a DataFrame containing facts.

+`factdf_to_cores.py` Transforms the fact DataFrame into CoordinateCalculus Cores in the variable-based representation.

+`pairdf_to_cores.py` Uses the pair DataFrame to initialize the targetCore.

+`sampledf_to_cores.py` Transform sample DataFrame into CoordinateCalculus Cores in the atom-based representation.